Marjayoun: Ottoman period

-The Saint Peter's Cathedral was built in 1892 and it was restored in 1968 after a fire.
+Saint Peter's Cathedral, built in 1892, was restored in 1968 after a fire.
+It was also later restored in 2009.

-20th-21st centuries
+20th–21st centuries

-During the Syria-Lebanon Campaign of World War II, British and Australian forces advancing from Palestine entered the town on 11 June 1941 against badly equipped defenders, but were forced to withdraw on 15 June following a Vichy French counterattack.
+During the Syria-Lebanon Campaign of World War II, British and Australian forces advancing from Palestine entered the town on 11 June 1941, but were forced to withdraw on 15 June following a Vichy French counterattack.
 The Allies recaptured the town on 24 June in the Battle of Merdjayoun.

-Marjayoun was the headquarters of the South Lebanon Army, the Israel-affiliated militia that controlled southern Lebanon during Israel's occupation of the region after the 1982 Lebanon War until Israel's withdrawal from the region in 2000.
+Marjayoun was the headquarters of the South Lebanon Army, the militia that controlled southern Lebanon during Israel's occupation of the region after the 1982 Lebanon War until its withdrawal from the region in 2000.
+Following the pullout, many residents of Marjayoun fled to Israel, fearing accusations of collaboration.